ochotonida/trofers/README.md

 ## Making entities drop trophies
 Because overriding loot tables can be annoying, Trofers adds a loot modifier which can be used to make entities drop trophies.

-*Note: the data pack format for this loot modifier has changed in update 3.0.0*
+*Note: the data pack format for this loot modifier has changed in update 3.0.0, the 1.18 README can be found [here](https://github.com/ochotonida/trofers/blob/1.18/README.md).*

 The loot modifier should be placed in the `data/<namespace>/loot_modifiers` folder and uses the following structure: